lomirus/chaos/readme.md

 # What's this?

-Irregular graphics flashing in a speed of nearly 30+ times per second.
+Here, you will see the irregular graphics flashing in a speed of nearly 30+ times per second.

 And with the `Web Worker`, you may have a high CPU consumption :)

 ![preview](docs/preview.png)

 # How to get it?